James Alcock: Skepticism and skeptical activism

 In 1976, Alcock attended the organizing conference at which the Committee for the Scientific Investigation of Claims of the Paranormal was founded, and was invited to be a Fellow of CSICOP at that time.
 He was appointed to the Executive Council a few years later.

 Alcock's 1981 book, "Parapsychology-Science Or Magic?: A Psychological Perspective," was instrumental in transforming Professor Chris French's skeptical understanding of paranormal events and explaining unusual experiences:

-A long–time member of the Skeptic's Toolbox faculty, Alcock lectures at the 4-day workshop that teaches attendees critical thinking skills for their daily lives.
+A long–time member of the Skeptic's Toolbox faculty, Alcock lectured at the 4-day workshops that taught attendees critical thinking skills for their daily lives.
 Alcock told a Register-Guard reporter who attended the 2003 conference, "Science has many voices...
 We encourage people to listen to scientific evidence, but how (in the case of expert testimony in American courts) do we determine who to listen to?"
 And in the case of printed media, "There are lots of things published that are sheer nonsense."
 Learning to evaluate evidence is why workshops like the Toolbox are important.

-In October 2004 Alcock spoke at the World Skeptics Congress in Italy.
-As a member of the executive council of CFI, he addressed the opening session of the 2012 6th World Skeptic Congress in Berlin.
-He outlined the history of the modern skeptical movement as begun by CSICOP in April 1976 in Buffalo, NY.

 The San Francisco Chronicle asked Alcock to comment on EVP and ghost-hunter instruments.
 He suggested "several explanations for so-called voices from the dead.
 One theory is that the recording devices are picking up snatches of radio broadcasts.
 Another is called 'apophenia,' which means that people tend to perceive patterns even when there are none.
 If we play the same piece of tape over and over ... we maximize the opportunity for the perceptual apparatus in our brain to 'construct' voices that do not exist."

+In October 2004 Alcock spoke at the World Skeptics Congress in Italy.

+As a member of the executive council of CFI, he addressed the opening session of the 2012 6th World Skeptic Congress in Berlin.
+He outlined the history of the modern skeptical movement as begun by CSICOP in April 1976 in Buffalo, NY.

+He has been a featured speaker at CSICon, an annual skeptical conference hosted by the Committee for Skeptical Inquiry, several times.